 North Indians mangalsutras are mainly those mangalsutras which you have mostly seen in various serials and movies.
 It is a set of black beads strung around a thread teaming up with a gold or Jadau pendant in the middle.
 The gold pendant is often termed as tanmaniya.

 Apart from gold mangalsutras, nowadays brides love to experiment with this jewelry item.
-Therefore, nowadays different varieties & designs of mangalsutras are being prepared as per the demand of brides such as jadau mangalsutra sets, diamond mangalsutra set and precious gem embedded mangalsutra set.
+Therefore, nowadays different varieties & designs of mangalsutras are being prepare as per the demand of brides such as jadau mangalsutra sets, diamond mangalsutra set and precious gem fix mangalsutra set.

 Marwari and Gujarati instead of wearing gold mangalsutra go for diamond mangalsutra.
 The diamond-studded mangalsutra comes in the variety of shapes that fulfills the appetite of fashion & latest trends.